Gum Disease

 Stage Four of Gum Disease

-At this stage, the damage to the gums and bone is severe, and tooth loss is likely.
-The teeth may become loose and may need to be removed.
-Other symptoms of advanced periodontitis include pus discharge from the gums, severe bad breath, and a change in the bite pattern.
-Treatment for advanced periodontitis may involve tooth extraction, bone grafting, or dental implants.
+At this stage, the gums and bone are severely damaged, likely leading to tooth loss.
+Teeth may become loose and require removal.
+Other signs of advanced periodontitis include pus from the gums, severe bad breath, and changes in bite.
+Treatment options may include tooth extraction, bone grafting, or dental implants.

 In summary, Periodontitis is a progressive oral disease that develops in stages, starting with normal teeth and progressing to gingivitis, moderate periodontitis, and advanced periodontitis.
 Each stage of the disease has different symptoms and requires different treatments.